ropensci/drake/README.md

 3. Discover an issue.
 4. Restart from scratch.

-It is hard to avoid restarting from scratch. <br>
+Ordinarily, it is hard to avoid restarting from scratch. <br>

 <center>
 <img src="https://ropensci.github.io/drake/images/tweet.png" alt="tweet" align="center" style = "border: none; float: center;">
 </center>
 <br>

-With `drake`, you can automatically
+But with `drake`, you can automatically

 1. Launch the parts that changed since last time.
 2. Skip the rest.